4.4. Geometry Groups¶

 G = ot.Group([IL, F])

 Next, we flip the group, reversing the z-order of the elements and flipping each element around its x-axis through the center.
 Since all elements are rotationally symmetric, this just reorders them.
-After flipping we move the group to a new position.
-This position is the new position for the first element (which after flipping is the filter), whereas all relative distances to all other elements are kept equal.
+After flipping, we move the group to a new position.
+This position is the new position for the first element (which after flipping is the filter), whereas all relative distances between elements are kept equal.

 G.flip()